Rueckert-Hartman College for Health Professions

 Date of Award

 © Tasha Bruner-Hill

 Bruner-Hill, Tasha, "NP’s Perception of Preparedness and Self-Efficacy between Novice NPs that Participated in a Post Graduate Training Program and Those that Did Not" (2021).
-Student Publications.
+Regis University Student Publications (comprehensive collection).
 1013.